Verify - Mushbooh

 What foods contain E441?

-E441 (Gelatine) is commonly found in: jelly sweets (Haribo, etc.), marshmallows, gummy vitamins, panna cotta, mousse, medicine capsules, yogurt (some types), cream cheese.
+E441 (Gelatine) is commonly found in: jelly sweets (Haribo, etc.), marshmallows, gummy vitamins, panna cotta, mousse, medicine capsules, yogurt (some types), cream cheese, vitamins and supplements.

 What is E441 made from?